open-metadata/OpenMetadata/openmetadata-docs/content/deployment/airflow/index.md

 This process consists of three steps:

 1. Install the APIs module,
-2. Install the required plugins, and
+2. Install the `openmetadata-ingestion` library and any extras you might need, and
 3. Configure the OpenMetadata server.

 The goal of this module is to add some HTTP endpoints that the UI calls for deploying the Airflow DAGs.